Mothra (film): Special effects

 A giant suit was produced for the caterpillar Mothra, which allowed larger sets and details to be included.
 The suit was the largest monster suit that Toho had ever produced.
 It was built at 1/25th scale, was seven meters long, and required five to six actors inside to move it.
 Haruo Nakajima and Katsumi Tezuka lead members of the special effects art staff inside the suit.
 A hand-operated model of the caterpillar was also produced.
 The hand model had a more narrow, oval shape than the other models and had small legs at the bottom, a feature that other models lacked.

 The Tokyo Tower model was built by a metal works company.
 The tower model was built using blue prints by the Toho effects staff who photographed and researched the real tower.
 However, the blue prints only showed one side of the tower, which forced the metal works company to figure out the angles to build the other sides.
 The effects staff had initially requested the original blueprints of Tokyo Tower but were unable to obtain them.
 Toho closely guarded the custom tower model blueprints to keep competing studios from benefitting from Toho's work.
 Mothra's silk was created from a form of liquid Styrofoam called "expanded Polystyrene".
 A small model and large model was built for the atomic ray cannon.

 Three different models were built for the adult Mothra, each with different functions.
 A mid-sized model with more flexible wings was used for the hatching scene.
 The mid-size model has a smaller thorax and the wingspan is shorter, compared to the other models.
 The large model was built in 1/100 scale with a wingspan of 2.5 meters.
 Due to this, the wing movement was less flexible.
 The eyes were lit by lightbulbs from inside the head and the eyes were constructed from clear latex.
 The smaller model was only used for extreme long shots of Mothra advancing on New Kirk City.
 To make the wings flap, the models were suspended on wires from an overhead motorized brace that would open and close.
-The wires were attached at the center of the wings rather than the tips, which allowed the wings to feely flap at the edges.
+The wires were attached at the center of the wings rather than the tips, which allowed the wings to freely flap at the edges.